MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **lerp**
 `
-lerp(a: Vector3, b: Vector3, t: number): Vector
+static lerp(a: Vector3, b: Vector3, t: number): Vector
 `

 Returns the linear interpolation between a and b using t as the control.